welliam/data-structures/README.md

 than the node to be deleted and continually move that branch downwards to the left.
 Finally, the algorithm replace the node to be deleted with the max node, and remove the reference to that node.

+## Mergesort

+[this Stack Overflow answer](http://stackoverflow.com/questions/2673651/inheritance-from-str-or-int) for how to created TaggedInt in the tests for this sort.